Gary W. Moorman, Professor of Plant Pathology

 Cedar-apple rust galls at dormancy in winter, early telial horn emergence, and full telial horn emergence in the Spring.

-Cedar-quince rust gall at a very young stage and an older gall with telial horn emergence.
+Cedar-quince or cedar-hawthorn rust gall at a very young stage and an older gall with telial horn emergence.

 Notice: The user of this information assumes all risks for personal injury or property damage.